CloudEngineerMike/automated-auth-for-apps/README.md

 ### Key AWS Services Used:

-- **DynamoDB** - Stores request and access data
+- **DynamoDB**:  Stores request and access data
-- **API Gateway** - Manages API requests
+- **API Gateway**: Manages API requests
-- **Lambda** - Handles automation logic
+- **Lambda**: Handles automation logic
-- **Secrets Manager** - Secures sensitive information
+- **Secrets Manager**: Secures sensitive information
+- **Simple Email Service**: Email service

 ### Languages:

 - **Python**

-## ⚙How It Works
+## How It Works

-1️⃣ **Customer submits a **CIA Access Request** via Cloud Index Authorizer's interface.
+1. Customer submits a **CIA Access Request** via Cloud Index Authorizer's interface.

-2️⃣ **Engineering Approval** is required before the request can proceed.
+1. **Engineering Approval** is required before the request can proceed.

-3️⃣ Once approved, clicking `Start` on the CIA's interface, which changes the request status to `PENDING`, triggering the automation pipeline.
+1. Once approved, clicking `Start` on the CIA's interface, which changes the request status to `PENDING`, triggering the automation pipeline.

-4️⃣ The request payload is sent via webhook to the **API Gateway Proxy Endpoint**, triggering the automation **Lambda function**.
+1. The request payload is sent via webhook to the **API Gateway Proxy Endpoint**, triggering the automation **Lambda function**.

-5️⃣ The Lambda function processes the request based on type:
+1. The Lambda function processes the request based on type:
    - **GUI Access:** Requires user **SSO** or **RBAC GROUP**.
    - **API Access:** Requires a **Special SSO**, verified from Identity Team.
 If verified, an **API Key** is generated for the customer.

-6️⃣ Once all conditions are met, the payload is structured and added to the DynamoDB table to grant user access.
+1.Once all conditions are met, the payload is structured and added to the DynamoDB table to grant user access.

-7️⃣ The **Email API** sends an email with the access details and usage instructions.
+1. The **Email API** sends an email with the access details and usage instructions.

-8️⃣ After verifying access, the request is marked `Completed` in MyHosting.
+1. After verifying access, the request is marked `Completed` in MyHosting.

-## 📖 User Documentation

-Find the complete user guide Confluence.

-## 🚀 Deployment
+## Deployment

 The **Cloud Index Authorizer** is deployed using **Terraform CLI** for streamlined infrastructure management.

-🎯 **Automate, simplify, and optimize cloud access management with the Cloud Index Authorizer!**
+**Automate, simplify, and optimize cloud access management with the Cloud Index Authorizer!**